Skip to content

 Once you’ve scrubbed the pan with baking soda, you can rinse it out and clean the pan as you normally would.

-The sticky truth about most non-stick cookware is it can wear down and lose its oomph over time.
-While using a vinegar mix to restore a non-stick pan can help extend its life, many non-stick pans are only built to last around one to five years, depending on the quality of the materials.
+The sticky truth about our competitors' nonstick cookware is it can wear down and lose its oomph over time.
+(HexClad, on the other hand, offers a lifetime guarantee!)
+While using a vinegar mix to restore a nonstick pan can help extend its life, many nonstick pans are only built to last around one to five years, depending on the quality of the materials.
 There are cases when your pan may be beyond repair.

 So, what should you look for to ensure your next pan stays in tip-top shape?
 Here are our tips.